Technius/scalajs-mithril/README.md

 }
 ```

+## Compiling

+Compile the core project with `core/compile`.
+Examples can be built locally by
+running `fastOptJS::webpack` and then navigating to
+`examples/src/main/resources/index.html`.
+To run tests, use `tests/test`.

 ## Known Issues/Limitations

 * Using `Seq` for the `children` argument in `m(selector, children)` functions doesn't work.
 Instead, use `js.Array`.